 Discrimination and Harassment Online Training

-The Office of Discrimination and Harassment (ODH) mandatory training is offered in an online format through SkillSoft (formerly SkillPort).
+The Office of Institutional Equity and Compliance (OIEC) mandatory training is offered in an online format through SkillSoft (formerly SkillPort).
 Faculty, staff, and student employees can all take the online training, either for their initial Discrimination and Harassment training as a new employee or for their five year refresher training.
 Employees must be set up in HRMS in order to take the training.

 Instructions on how to access the CU-Boulder Discrimination and Harassment online video training